carpentries-incubator/gap-lesson/discussion.md

       a Sylow _p_-subgroup of a group, and then look at its subgroups and their conjugates.

+    * Representation matters: it may be worth to convert a group from fp group to an isomorphic pc group or a permutation group to use faster methods.

 * See [GAP Frequently Asked Questions](http://www.gap-system.org/Faq/faq.html) for further hints.

 ## Stay in touch